crshumate/sortify/README.md

 Here are the options for the plugin:
 <pre>

-items: 'li', //these are all the items in your item container
+items:  //these are all the items in your item container
-alphaRefine: '#alpha-refine ul li a', //the specific element that represents your alpha refine text
+alphaRefine: //the specific element that represents your alpha refine text
-itemTitle: 'h2.title a',  //The item name that is used to compare against the alphaRefine text method : 'alpha', //there are three option - alpha, numeric, alphaNumeric
+itemTitle:  //The item name that is used to compare against the alphaRefine text method : //there are three option - alpha, numeric, alphaNumeric
-numericRefine: '#numeric-refinement ul li a', //the specific element that represents your numeric refine ranges itemNumber:'p.price', //Assigns which element is the price
+numericRefine: '#numeric-refinement ul li a', //the specific element that represents your numeric refine ranges
+itemNumber: //Assigns which element is the price
+paginate: //Boolean - Activate pagination
-paginate: true, //Activate pagination paginateWrapper:'.sortify-pagination.first', //Your header pagination paginateWrapperClone:'.sortify-pagination.clone', //Footer pagination should you choose to use it itemsPerPage:15, //The number of items per page you wish to display visiblePageLinks:3, //How many page links are visible at a time fauxTitle:false, /*For alpha refine you don't need to rely solely on the the text of your element.
+paginateWrapper: //Your header pagination paginateWrapperClone://Footer pagination should you choose to use it
+itemsPerPage: //The number of items per page you wish to display
+visiblePageLinks: //How many page links are visible at a time
+fauxTitle: /* Boolean - For alpha refine you don't need to rely solely on the the text of your element.
 You can assign other attributes to be representative of what should be refined against*/

-fauxTitleType:'class', //This may be either 'data' or 'class' - note if data then data attribute must be data-title sort:true, //Activates sorting sortSelect:'.sortify-sort .sortify-select', //Designates which select holds the sorting values sortList:false, //you can predesignate a sort list with a pre-set order if you'd like fauxRange:false, //Use HTML attributes rather than text for numeric refining, same as fauxTitle for alpha refining fauxRangeType:'class', //May be either class or data - note if data must be data-filter
+fauxTitleType: //This may be either 'data' or 'class' - note if data then data attribute must be data-title
+sort: //Boolean - Activates sorting sortSelect://Designates which select holds the sorting values sortList://Boolean - You can predesignate a sort list with a pre-set order if you'd like fauxRange:// Boolean - Use HTML attributes rather than text for numeric refining, same as fauxTitle for alpha refining fauxRangeType://May be either class or data - note if data must be data-filter
-paginationNext: '.paginationNext', //Forward pagination element
+paginationNext: //Forward pagination element
-paginationPrevious: '.paginationPrevious' //Previous pagination element
+paginationPrevious: //Previous pagination element

 </pre>

+The best documentation at this point is to simply open sortify.html in your text editor to see the default HTML that is set up.
+The compare it against the default plugin settings so you know how to correctly and change the classes etc.

-Note: If you are working within the framework of an eCommerce platform you most likely will not need this plugin at all.
-However it can be beneficial for anyone not working in an eCommerce platform.
+Note: This plugin is beneficial primarily for anyone not working in an eCommerce platform seeing as how all of this functionality is default out of the box for most eCommerce platforms.